radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ecs/default/types.md

   The Amazon ECS container agent running on a container instance must register with the ``ECS_SELINUX_CAPABLE=true`` or ``ECS_APPARMOR_CAPABLE=true`` environment variables before containers placed on that instance can use these security options.
 For more information, see [Amazon ECS Container Agent Configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) in the *Amazon Elastic Container Service Developer Guide*.
   Valid values: "no-new-privileges" | "apparmor:PROFILE" | "label:value" | "credentialspec:CredentialSpecFilePath"
 * **EntryPoint**: string[]: Early versions of the Amazon ECS container agent don't properly handle ``entryPoint`` parameters.
 If you have problems using ``entryPoint``, update your container agent or enter your commands and arguments as ``command`` array items instead.
   The entry point that's passed to the container.
-This parameter maps to ``Entrypoint`` in tthe docker container create command and the ``--entrypoint`` option to docker run.
+This parameter maps to ``Entrypoint`` in the docker container create command and the ``--entrypoint`` option to docker run.
 * **Environment**: [KeyValuePair](#keyvaluepair)[]: The environment variables to pass to a container.
 This parameter maps to ``Env`` in the docker container create command and the ``--env`` option to docker run.
   We don't recommend that you use plaintext environment variables for sensitive information, such as credential data.
 * **EnvironmentFiles**: [EnvironmentFile](#environmentfile)[]: A list of files containing the environment variables to pass to a container.
 This parameter maps to the ``--env-file`` option to docker run.